 - Advocate for clear tax treatment audit and accounting standards for digital assets to enable appropriate compliance with regulatory requirements.
 The absence of such hinders companies seeking to invest and innovate in this technology.

-- Ensure that proposed rules and regulations remain technology neutral to enable continued innovation with blockchain and distributed ledger technologies.
+- Ensure that proposed rules and regulations remain technology neutral to enable continued innovation with blockchain and distributed ledger technologies (DLT).

-- Educate policymakers about various types of blockchain and Distributed Ledger Technology (DLT) networks and the legal and regulatory issues associated with them.
+- Educate policymakers about various types of blockchain and DLT networks and their legal and regulatory issues.

 Promoting the Use of Blockchain in Business and Working with Innovators to Grow the Industry